Rinki Bhattacharya: Personal life

 In 1961, Rinki married film director Basu Bhattacharya (1934–1997).
 The couple had three children: a son Aditya Bhattacharya (b.
 1965), who is a film director, and two daughters, Chimmu Acharya and Anwesha Arya, the latter a writer.

 Chimmu Acharya is married to Sumit Acharya, a Dubai-based corporate executive.
-Their daughter, Drisha, married Karan Deol, son of Sunny Deol, in June 2023 in Mumbai.
+Their daughter, Drisha, is married to Karan Deol, son of Sunny Deol and grandson of Dharmendra.

 In a 1984 interview with journalist Madhu Kishwar for the publication Manushi, Rinki revealed that she had left her husband in 1982 and alleged that she had suffered domestic abuse.
 The couple were formally divorced in 1990.
 Rinki has also had a history of discord with her mother and siblings.
 Following the death of her father in 1966, Rinki disputed over property with her mother and siblings, filing cases in court against them on the basis of legal technicalities.
 Her family reached a settlement with her in preference to spending years in litigation, and Rinki thus received an enhanced share of her father's property.